oVirt/ovirt-site/source/feature/read-only-disk.html.md

 ### Summary

-Add Read Only Disk Functionality to the engine.
+VDSM already has a read-only disk capability.
+This feature adds that functionality to the engine as well.

 ### Owner